Black Press: Washington and Alaska

-Sound Publishing Inc., a subsidiary of Black Press, is based in Everett, Washington and is the largest community news publisher by circulation in the state of Washington.
+Sound Publishing Inc., a subsidiary of Black Press, is based in Everett, Washington, and is the largest community news publisher by circulation in the state of Washington.
 The company's holdings include four daily newspapers, The Herald, the Peninsula Daily News, The Daily World and the Tacoma Daily Index government listings publication.
-All of Sound Publishing's products are printed at a central press plant in Everett, Washington.
 Sound Publishing acquired three newspapers in Alaska in 2018.
 Community newspapers owned by Sound Publishing are: